rricharz/Tek4010/README.md

 I don't know how this can be done on other operating systems.
 You can then mail your captured_data file together with a description of the problem to rricharz77@gmail.com.
 Pack it with zip or something else to make sure that the mailing program does not alter it.

+If you are registered on github, you can also open an issue.

 **Screen resolution**